WJC Family School 2022-2023

 The Family School at the Woodstock Jewish Congregation provides an open, welcoming, and enthusiastic environment where learners and their families practice Judaism in a meaningful and enlivening way.
 It is a safe place to express your views, feelings and concerns without being judged.

-Below you will find information about the program for the coming year, as well as introductions of our all new staff!
+Below you will find information about the program for the coming year!
 In addition, this page contains the current safety protocols as determined by our board of directors.
-We encourage you to become familiar with them, and if there any questions we can answer, please feel free to reach out to Rahel, our Executive Director, at Rahel@wjcshul.org.
+We encourage you to become familiar with them, and if there are any questions we can answer, please feel free to reach out to Rahel, our Executive Director, at Rahel@wjcshul.org.

-Our monthly Saturday Pre-K program will take place on the second Saturday of each month, beginning with Saturday, October 9, 2021.
+Our monthly Saturday Pre-K Shabbat Program will meet on the second Saturday of each month, beginning with Saturday, October 8, 2022.

 We will be closed on the following dates:

 This year our Wednesday Family School will be led by experienced educators Arielle Aronoff and Ilana Streit.
 They both have years of experience in Jewish education and we could not be more excited to have them join us.

 Arielle (she/her/hers) is the former Director of Teva, the outdoor education program of Hazon at Isabella Freedman Jewish Retreat Center.
 A graduate of Kibbutz Lotan’s Green Apprenticeship Program, Arielle brings knowledge of the intersections of Judaism and ecology in education and seeks to create a learning environment in which children’s natural inclination for play, exploration, and curiosity can be engaged while they develop a meaningful relationship to Jewish tradition and the land.